 Nuts

 If you have the nuts, it means you’re holding the best possible hand at any point in the game which can’t be beaten.
-(Some players like to refer to it as the “stone-cold nuts” for extra effect!)
+(Some players like to refer to it as the “stone-cold nuts” for extra effect.)

 Omaha Poker

 This poker variant is the second most popular after Texas Hold’em poker with some well-known professional players opting for the Omaha version of the game.
 This is because, despite being a challenging form of poker, certain aspects of the game are more controllable than Hold’em (with four hole cards being dealt in Omaha compared to just two in Hold’em.)
-Nobody seems to know exactly where the variant originated but what we do know is that World Series of Poker winner Robert Turner introduced it to a Las Vegas casino and it quickly gained a following.
+Nobody seems to know exactly where the variant originated but what is known is that World Series of Poker winner Robert Turner introduced it to a Las Vegas casino and it quickly gained a following.
 Turner has been vocal about his love of the variant, saying that while you can never be sure in Texas Hold’em if your hand is strong enough, in Omaha poker you know exactly where you stand.

 Rainbow